Pratts of Streatham: Early history

 George Pratt arrived in Streatham from Silchester at the age of 13 to start an apprenticeship in the drapery trade with William Reynolds in Bedford Row on Streatham High Road.
 Within eleven years Pratt had purchased the business and was the sole owner, but Streatham was only a sleepy village with a population of 7000.
 The Railways arrived in 1856 and within 50 years the population had grown to 71,000.

 With the growth of Streatham, George purchased two shops on the opposite side of the High Road which he called Eldon House.
 This was the start of great expansion with his sons Henry and Charles joining the business and the store expanding into neighbouring shop premises.

 The original shops on Bedford Row were retained by the family where men’s and boys’ outfitting departments were later established.

 In 1912 the business was incorporated and the store at Eldon House continued to expand.
 Pratts Ltd diversified to offer a greater range of products which included a funeral service.
-Pratts was acquired by Brixton department store Bon Marche for £90,000 in 1919.
+Pratts was acquired by Brixton department store Bon Marché (Brixton) for £90,000 in 1919.

 The Bon Marche group of three department stores, including Pratts, was bought by the Selfridge Provincial Stores group in 1926.
 Under Selfridge control the store was further extended and advertising and special promotions were carried out on a regular basis.
 Fourteen years later, however, the Provincial Stores group collapsed and was purchased by the expanding John Lewis Partnership in 1940.